 Biosecurity is about reducing the risk of introducing or spreading invasive non-native species (and other things like diseases) in the countryside.

-Species and diseases can spread by hitchhiking on boat hulls, fishing rods, bike tyres, walking boots, wellies, survey equipment and even dog paws!
-When we visit a different place, these often-invisible hitchhikers can be transferred and can become established, sometimes with devastating effects.
+Species and diseases can spread by hitchhiking on boat hulls, paddleboards, windsurf boards, fishing rods, bike tyres, walking boots, wellies, survey equipment and even dog paws!
+When we visit a different place, these often-invisible hitchhikers can be transferred and can become established in a new location, sometimes with devastating effects.
 Gardeners also need practice good biosecurity and not allow plants to spread into the wild, and dispose of garden plants and compost with care.

 With good biosecurity routines we can all do our bit to reduce and minimise the spread of invasive species, pests and diseases, and stop the spread!